 Elliott Silverstein is Manager of Government Relations at CAA South Central Ontario.
-He is responsible for managing and executing key elements of CAA’s provincial advocacy role, and overseeing municipal advocacy efforts.
+He is responsible for managing and executing key elements of CAA’s provincial advocacy efforts, along with overseeing municipal advocacy efforts.
 Elliott is actively representing Ontario’s 2.3 million CAA Members to municipal and provincial governments on issues concerning personal mobility, road safety, consumer protection, and motorist-related legislation.

 Elliott brings a mix of communications, advocacy and strategy to CAA's advocacy initiatives.
 He has managed several provincial advocacy campaigns in Ontario with many resulting in legislative and regulatory changes that benefit Ontarians every day.
-These efforts include advocating for dedicated funding for infrastructure, regulation of the towing industry, changes to Ontario's distracted driving laws, and the inclusion of the towing industry in Ontario’s Slow Down, Move Over legislation to help protect roadside assistance workers.
+These efforts include advocating for dedicated funding for infrastructure, regulation of the towing industry, changes to Ontario's distracted driving laws, amendments to the Highway Traffic Act, and the inclusion of the towing industry in Ontario’s Slow Down, Move Over legislation to help protect roadside assistance workers.

 Industry Expertise (3)

 York University/Ryerson University: M.A., Communications and Culture 2002